-The library provides access to resources like books, ebooks, and websites that can help you cite sources in MLAstyle.
+The library provides access to resources like books, eBooks, and websites that can help you cite sources in MLA style.
 Please visit our Citing Your Sources guide or explore the books and web resources listed below for help.
-You may also want to contact the Wolak Learning Center (UC Students) or Online Writing Center (COCE Students) for additional information about citing sources in MLA Style.
+You may also want to contact the Wolak Learning Center (Campus Students) or Online Writing Center (Online Students) for additional information about citing sources in MLA Style.

-To find more books and ebooks on citing sources in MLA Style, please search the Online Library Catalog.
+To find more books and eBooks on citing sources in MLA Style, please search the Multi-Search or the Online Library Catalog.

 These web resources may be helpful if you need assistance citing sources in MLA Style.
 However, be sure to evaluate any sources you use--the Shapiro Library cannot vouch for the accuracy of information provided on external websites.

 Via the Atomic Learning database, currently enrolled SNHU students, faculty, and staff can access video tutorials that can help you cite sources in MLA style.
 When you click on a link below you will be prompted to log in.
 Please log in using your mySNHU credentials.